Formal Verification of Quantum Programs: Theory, Tools and Challenges: Background

-In comparison, SMT solvers {\mbox{\cite{DeMoura09}}} convert obligations into logical formulas over a theory, such as, \eg the natural numbers, rationals and bit vectors.
-Alongside a statement the user wishes to assert, the solver can automatically check if the formulas are valid.
+In comparison, SMT solvers \cite{DeMoura09} convert obligations into logical formulae over a theory, such as, \eg the natural numbers, rationals and bit vectors.
+Alongside a statement the user wishes to assert, the solver can automatically check if the formulae are valid.
 If not, the solver can provide a counterexample.
+In particular, one tool has made use of SMT solvers for verifying quantum programs; which we discuss in Section~\ref{lang:QBricks}.

 Deductive verification still suffers from scalability issues similar to model checking.
 Unlike model checking, it requires programmers to have a deeper understanding of why the obligations are correct.
 This is both an advantage and a setback, since it can take a long time to prove complex obligations that could be solved automatically using model checking.
 However, it is possible to create human-readable proofs as to why a program is correct.